-The strategic planning effort remains dynamic, achieving 91% of its objectives during FY09.
-The agency will continue to refine the strategic plan by updating the action plans and scanning its environment for direction or goal change, which has been done most recently to include an emphasis on military veterans returning from the conflicts in Iraq and Afghanistan.
-This proves the department's ability to execute is strategic plan.
+The strategic planning effort remains dynamic, achieving 97% of its objectives during FY10.
+The agency will continue to refine the strategic plan by updating the action plans and scanning its environment for direction or goal change, which has been done most recently to include an emphasis on military veterans returning from the conflicts in Iraq and Afghanistan, as well as primary healthcare providers.
+This proves the department's ability to execute its strategic plan.